Planet Labs Is Signing Billion-Dollar Deals That Are Quietly Destroying Its Margins

 Why are Planet Labs' gross margins declining so sharply?

-Planet's fastest-growing revenue stream — Satellite Services contracts, primarily with Defense & Intelligence customers — carries permanently lower margins than its legacy data-licensing business.
-These contracts bundle satellite tasking, AI analytics, and partner solutions, requiring more delivery infrastructure and revenue sharing.
-As Satellite Services grows and gross margins compress from 57% into the 49-51% range, each new contract conversion drags down Planet's blended margin.
+Planet's fastest-growing revenue stream, Satellite Services contracts with Defense and Intelligence customers, carries permanently lower margins than its legacy data-licensing business.
+These contracts bundle satellite tasking, AI analytics, and partner solutions together, requiring more delivery infrastructure and revenue sharing.
+As Satellite Services grows from a small slice to a dominant share of revenue, it drags down the company's blended gross margin from 65% toward the 49-51% range.
+Each new contract conversion accelerates the decline.

 What does Planet Labs' $900 million backlog mean for investors?

-The $900mn backlog, up 79% YoY, provides multi-year revenue visibility but also locks in the margin compression trend.
+The $900 million backlog, up 79% year-over-year, provides multi-year revenue visibility but also locks in the margin compression trend.
 The backlog is heavily weighted toward Satellite Services contracts with lower gross margins than legacy data licensing.
 Converting backlog to revenue accelerates margin decline rather than improving profitability.
 Investors should focus on the margin profile of new contract wins, not just the headline backlog number.

 Is Planet Labs close to GAAP profitability?

-No. Despite beating EPS estimates three consecutive quarters and generating positive free cash flow, GAAP profitability remains distant.
-With gross margins guided to 49-51% for Q1 FY2027 and significant stock-based compensation and R&D expenses, Planet would likely need revenue above $500mn at current opex levels to approach GAAP breakeven.
-The company generated $308mn in TTM revenue, putting profitability at 2028 or later under current margin trends.
+No. Despite beating EPS estimates three consecutive quarters and generating $234 million in free cash flow, GAAP profitability remains distant.
+With gross margins guided to 49-51% for Q1 FY2027 and significant stock-based compensation and R&D expenses, Planet would likely need revenue above $500 million at current spending levels to approach GAAP breakeven.
+The company generated $308 million in TTM revenue, putting profitability at 2028 or later under current margin trends.

 How does Planet Labs' valuation compare to similar companies?

-At roughly 29x TTM revenue, Planet is valued like a high-growth software company.
-But its 49-51% gross margin profile is closer to government services contractors like Booz Allen or Leidos, which typically trade at 1-2x revenue.
-If the market re-rates Planet based on its actual unit economics rather than a software narrative, the stock faces steep multiple compression.
+At roughly 40x TTM revenue with a $12.4 billion market cap, Planet is valued like a high-growth software company.
+But its 49-51% gross margin profile is closer to government services contractors like Booz Allen Hamilton or Leidos, which typically trade at 1-2x revenue.
+If the market re-rates Planet based on its actual unit economics rather than a software narrative, the stock faces severe multiple compression from current levels.

 What should investors watch in Planet Labs' next earnings report?

-Three metrics matter most in the Q1 FY2027 report expected in June 2025: whether gross margins land at the low or high end of the 49-51% guidance range, Satellite Services revenue as a percentage of total revenue (higher mix means more margin pressure ahead), and any evidence of data-licensing upsells within existing government contracts — the only clear path to margin stabilization.
+Three metrics matter most in the Q1 FY2027 report expected in June 2025.
+First, whether gross margins land at the low or high end of the 49-51% guidance range.
+Second, Satellite Services revenue as a percentage of total revenue, since higher mix means more margin pressure ahead.
+Third, any evidence of data-licensing upsells within existing government contracts.
+That is the only clear path to margin stabilization and the only way the current valuation makes long-term sense.